ndlaprovidence/self-feedback1/README.md

 # __**Feedback self**__

-### This software was created by IT student's who have an advanced technician's certificate in programming,and you can use for free this software who is under MIT licence
+### This software was created by IT student's who have an advanced technician's certificate in programming.

 #### this one use the framework symfony on composer with language PHP
 ---------------------------